 Forecast Valid: 4pm AKST Mar 6, 2015-6pm AKDT Mar 12, 2015

 WIND FORECASTS REFLECT THE PREDOMINANT SPEED AND DIRECTION

 EXPECTED.
 SEA FORECASTS REPRESENT THE AVERAGE OF THE HIGHEST

 ONE-THIRD OF THE COMBINED WINDWAVE AND SWELL HEIGHT.

-Today: W wind 10 to 15 kt becoming E in the afternoon.
-Showers likely, mainly before noon.
+- Saturday SE wind 10 to 15 kt becoming E in the morning.
+Rain likely, mainly after noon.
 Seas 2 to 3 ft.

-Friday: E wind around 15 kt.
-Rain.
+- Monday E wind around 15 kt.
+A chance of snow before noon, then a chance of rain and snow.
 Seas around 3 ft.